Call Us: 909-920-0908

 Work with an Attorney Who Has Specialized Experience

 It may seem that the business valuation process is complex, and for good reason: It is!
 This is why you need both a family law attorney and a business attorney.
-This does not have to mean hiring two attorneys – it can simply mean working with Law Offices of Torrence L. Howell.
+This does not have to mean hiring two attorneys – it can simply mean working with Torrence L. Howell Attorney at Law.